Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing

-Current research either focuses pacing from a network-centric point of view or observes technical aspects like CPU utilization.
+We summarize the approaches that rely on TCP pacing in Table~\ref{tab:pacing}.
+It shows that pacing is applied on per-interface, per-flow, and per-task levels, but so far not on a per-application level.
+Although these approaches might provide fairness on a per-flow level, they do not provides fairness between applications (10 connections opened by a web browser vs. 1 connection for a file download) and it still remains unclear how this could be applied to UDP-based applications where there is no operating system support for TCP-style probing of the available throughput.
 This work aims at closing the gap of considering pacing from an application-centric perspective, i.e., to evaluate its feasibility for application-aware network management.
 We investigate the conformance of actual rates and delays to the target values, which dictates the degree of granularity to which QoE can be controlled.
 As we will find that pacing constitutes a feasible method to do so, we present a proof-of-concept architecture for optimizing QoE fairness in a multi-application environment.